asphaltbuffet/punch-board-calculator/README.md

 ## Setup

 Below you can find sample instructions on how to set up the development environment.
-Of course you can use other tools like [GoLand](https://www.jetbrains.com/go/), [Vim](https://github.com/fatih/vim-go), [Emacs](https://github.com/dominikh/go-mode.el).
-However take notice that the Visual Studio Go extension is [officially supported](https://blog.golang.org/vscode-go) by the Go team.
+Of course, you can use other tools like [GoLand](https://www.jetbrains.com/go/), [Vim](https://github.com/fatih/vim-go), or [Emacs](https://github.com/dominikh/go-mode.el).
+However, take notice that the Visual Studio Go extension is [officially supported](https://blog.golang.org/vscode-go) by the Go team.

 ### Local Machine